Reproductions of the 1950's Top Flite Jigtime models

 Top Flite Jigtime Models

 This is a reproduction of the Top Flite Jigtime Luscombe.
 The original kit only identified this model as a Luscombe.
 The markings and general arrangement suggest is is based on the Luscombe model 11A Silvaire Sedan.
 It is a very nice flyer as are all of the models in this series.
 In fact, the original kits were guaranteed to fly by Top Flite or your money back.
-(671 kb)
+(671 kb).
+Iron-on transfer paper layout package (213 kb).

 This is a reproduction of the Top Flite Jigtime Stinson Sentinel.
 Please note that this package has been updated from a first edition kit.
 If you visited this site earlier and downloaded the drawing package for the Stinson it was my best effort to create a first edition model from a second edition kit.
 The drawing package now reflects an actual first edition kit.
-(344 kb)
+(344 kb).
+Iron-on transfer paper layout package (60 kb).

 Within the Jigtime series there were two non-scale models that had the appearance of a full scale airplane.
 The Rascal 18 shown above was one and a model called the Arrow Jet was the other.
 The Arrow Jet is shown here.
 It has lines very similar to the North American F-86D.
 The colors used on this reproduction are somewhat of a guess as it was developed from a Duralume kit.
 The Duralume series had the balsa covered with a thin aluminum foil.
-(600 kb)
+(515 kb) Iron-on transfer paper layout package (96 kb).

 Following the introduction of the civilian and sport models in the Jigtime line, Top Flite added some World War II models.
 Pictured here is the Republic P-47.
 This model like the others in the series is a great flyer.
 The original kits came with a vacuum formed cowl and canopy.
 These parts were reproduced as vacuum formed pieces for the reproduction model shown.
 Drawings of the vacuum formed parts are provided in the plans package.
-(881 kb)
+(881 kb).
+Iron-on transfer paper layout package (465 kb).

 Carl Goldberg Models